Faculty and Staff

 Ph.D., Library and Information Studies, Florida State University

-Dr. Kim Thompson's work contributes to the body of Library and Information Studies research with a principle focus on the relationship between information access and social inclusion.
-This relationship has been the focus of the qualitative research she has conducted in the United States, Australia, Chile and India.
+Professor Kim Thompson's research contributes to the field of Library and Information Science with a global focus on the relationship between information access and social inclusion.
 Her research uses critical inquiry of current information policy and historical and qualitative methods to examine conceptualizations of digital inclusion, information access and information poverty.
-She does research in English and Spanish and presents research findings and publishes in both languages.

-Thompson strives to create an authentic and engaged learning environment, setting assignments that exercise student tech skills as well as their analytical skills needed in professional practice.
+Thompson strives to create an authentic and engaged learning environment, setting assignments that exercise student analytical skills needed in professional practice.
 She has won numerous teaching awards including a Faculty of Arts and Education Teaching Citation for Outstanding Contributions to Student Learning 2018; 2015 Web-based Information Studies Education Excellence in Online Education Teaching Award; Outstanding Subject Delivery Award 2014; and was honored in the CSU School of Information Studies Teaching Hall of Fame in 2018, 2017, 2016, 2014, 2013, 2011 for excellence in teaching, as determined by student evaluations.